Quick and easy Chinese egg fried rice recipe with fluffy scrambled eggs that coat each grain of rice! Ready from start to finish in 15 minutes!

 - Continue to toss and mix the rice until the egg is cooked and evenly distributed with the rice.
 The fried rice should look dry and not goopy and mushy.
 Cook for approximately 5 minutes.
 If the rice still looks mushy, continue to cook it until the heat dries out the eggs.

-- Add in the soy sauce and mix well to evenly distribute it
+- Add in 2-3 tablespoons soy sauce and mix well until all the rice has been seasoned with it.

 - Turn off the heat and add in the green onions and mix it for 1 minute so that the residual heat cooks it.